Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Group-Sparse Transfer Learning

 \subsection{Local Minima}

-Unlike prior literature on convex objectives, an important consideration is that the nonconvexity of optimization problem (\ref{eq:joint_optim}) may lead us to identify local rather than global minima.
-For nonconvex problems, \cite{loh2015regularized} propose an alternative restricted strong convexity condition, enabling them to show that the resulting local minima are within statistical precision of the global minimum.
+An important practical consideration is that the nonconvexity of the optimization problem in \eqref{eq:joint_optim} may result in our algorithm converging to a local rather than global minimum.
+Characterizing these local minima is important to ensure that our estimator is computationally tractable in practice.
+The RSC condition in Definition \ref{assmp:rsc_global} (or equivalently QCC in Definition \ref{def:quad_comp}) holds for the global minimum but may not apply to local minima; to that end, \cite{loh2015regularized} propose an alternative restricted strong convexity condition for nonconvex problems, enabling them to show that the resulting local minima are within statistical precision of the global minimum.
 We build on this last approach, adapting to our loss function:

-To obtain nonasymptotic bounds for local minima, we apply the following stronger restricted strong convexity condition (that we term LRSC) directly to the loss function (\ref{eq:loss_joint}).
+In particular, we introduce the following weaker restricted strong convexity condition (that we term LRSC) directly to the loss function (\ref{eq:loss_joint}) that is more likely to hold for the optimization landscape of all local minima, yielding non-asymptotic bounds for local minima.